 It is, however, available as an option purchase.
 GILLETTE does not offer the "Industrial" grade muffler as it is very loud and is seldom satisfactory to the end user.
 Muffler selections are: Residential grade (reasonable quietness), "Critical" grade (very quiet) or "Hospital" grade for ultimate silencing.
 NOTE: The gen-set drawings on page 14 shows a horizontal Hospital grade muffler.
-Residential or Critical mufflers are mounted in a vertical position, directly on the engine exhaust pipe, and exhaust flex pipe mounted on muffler output.
-Consult factory for special muffler mounting systems using catalytic converters on EPA Certified exhaust emissions for KW sizes 80, 100, 125, and 150.
+Residential or Critical mufflers can be mounted in a vertical position, with the use of exhaust flex pipe mounted Consult factory for special within exhaust run. muffler mounting systems using catalytic converters on EPA Certified exhaust emissions for KW sizes 80, 100, 125, and 150.
 CAUTION: Outside vertical exhaust pipes must use a rain cap; exhaust pipe diameter size will increase as length of run increases; flexible piping must be used at generator exhaust beginning; exhaust outlets must be minimum 20 feet from building air intakes or located towards prevailing wind directions; exhaust pipe sleeves or thimbles must be used when exhaust pipe must pass through a wall or partition.